 Here’s a great example from Burger King that nailed their visual email campaign, making us mouth-watering just watching the image of their product.

 Video is a perfect solution for getting your complex message across without taking up too much space.
-It conveys crucial information in an easily digestible way.
+It conveys crucial information in an easily digestible way which is why it is becoming a leading visual trend.

 What’s more, simply adding the word ‘video’ on your subject line can boost the open rate up to 19% and click-through rate 65%.
 Say what?!